mjspriggs/overview/ibm-cloud-platform.md

 ## {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog}

-{{site.data.keyword.cloud}} provides a full-stack, public cloud platform with various products in the catalog, including options for compute, storage, networking, end-to-end developer solutions for app development, testing and deployment, security management services, traditional and open source databases, and cloud-native services.
-You can filter the catalog by type to view All, Services, Software, or Consulting products.

-The lifecycle and operations of services are the responsibility of {{site.data.keyword.IBM_notm}}.
+{{site.data.keyword.Bluemix_notm}} provides a full-stack, public cloud platform with various products in the catalog, including options for compute, storage, networking, end-to-end developer solutions for app development, testing and deployment, security management services, traditional and open source databases, and cloud-native services.
+You can find all of these services on the Services page in the catalog.
+The lifecycle and operations of these services are the responsibility of {{site.data.keyword.IBM_notm}}.

-The Software filter provides a growing catalog of software products, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs){: external}, [starter kits](/docs/apps?topic=apps-starter-kits), Terraform-based templates, Helm charts, and Operators.
-The preconfigured software solutions help you build faster, and each product is installed by using a simplified installation process to help you get started quickly.
-You manage the deployment and configuration of the software on your own compute resources.
+The Software page includes a growing catalog of software products, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs){: external}, [starter kits](/docs/apps?topic=apps-starter-kits), [Helm charts](https://www.ibm.com/cloud/blog/announcements/bitnami-application-catalog-now-available-within-ibm-cloud){: external}, [Operators](https://www.ibm.com/cloud/blog/announcements/onboard-your-operator-in-the-ibm-cloud-catalog-in-days){: external}, and [virtual server images](https://www.ibm.com/cloud/blog/announcements/onboard-virtual-server-images-in-days-by-using-terraform-in-the-ibm-cloud-catalog){: external}.
+Even though you're responsible for the lifecycle management, deployment, and configuration of the software on your own compute resources, you can take advantage of a simplified installation process to get up and running quickly.

-By using the Consulting filter, you can browse the different options for scheduling a consultation with technical experts depending on your needs, such as cloud migration, creating business solutions with {{site.data.keyword.IBM_notm}} Garage, or developing a container security solution that works for you.
+The Consulting page provides different options for scheduling a consultation with technical experts depending on your needs, such as cloud migration, creating business solutions with {{site.data.keyword.IBM_notm}} Garage, or developing a container security solution that works for you.

 The catalog supports command-line interfaces (CLIs) and a RESTful API for you to use to retrieve information about existing products.
 {: note}